 The other approach is the recursive method.
 This is where you write a function that calls itself again and again until an element in a list is found.
 The recursive method uses the divide and conquer approach that we discussed earlier and repeats the process of searching until an element is found.

 With all that talk about dividing and conquering and recursion, it can be easy to lose track of exactly how a binary search works.
 For that reason, we’re going to jump straight into an example of how the binary search works.
 Consider the following list:

 We’re going to search for the number “22” in our list.

 To start, we are going to set two pointers in our lists.
 One pointer will reflect the highest value in the list, and the other point will reflect the lowest value:

 Our next step is to find the middle element in the array, which is 14.
-If this value is equal to the value for which we are searching – 22 – then this value should be returned.
+If this value is equal to the value for which we are searching, then this value should be returned.

 In this case, 14 is not the same as 22.
 So, our program needs to perform a comparison.

-If the number for which we are searching is greater than the middle number, we are going to compare the number for which we are searching with the middle element of the elements on the right side of the current middle element.
+We are going to compare the number for which we are searching with the middle element of the elements on the right side of the current middle element.
+We’ll only do this if the number for which we are searching is greater than the middle number.
 Otherwise, we’ll compare the element with the middle element on the left side of the current middle element.

-The number 22 is greater than 14, so our program starts to compare 22 to the middle element on the right side of our current middle element (14).
+The number 22 is greater than 14.
+Our program starts to compare 22 to the middle element on the right side of our current middle element (14).
 In this case, that number is 22.
 This is equal to the number for which we are searching.